Deutsche Volksliste: East Upper Silesia

 The nationality policy in East Upper Silesia was different from the one applied in other Polish areas included in the Reich.
 The motivation for the difference was the different local economic conditions and the necessity to keep qualified manpower essential to Silesian heavy industry.
 In some historical analyses, it has also been noticed, although less explicitly, that nationality policy of local German elites was also deliberately different.
 Apparently, Gauleiter Josef Wagner, as well as his successor, Fritz Bracht, saw the necessity to exclude Silesian people from qualification made only on the basis of race criteria which were emphasised by Heinrich Himmler when he was a Reich commissar for strengthening the Germanhood.

-Fritz and Bracht used also political criteria, which made the situation similar to Pomerelia (former West Prussia, annexed to Danzig-West Prussia) and areas annexed by Germany in Western Europe (such as Alsace-Lorraine).
+Fritz Bracht used also political criteria, which made the situation similar to Pomerelia (former West Prussia, annexed to Danzig-West Prussia) and areas annexed by Germany in Western Europe (such as Alsace-Lorraine).
 This resulted in a comparatively low number of deportations and in the majority of East Upper Silesians (both Silesian West-Slavs as well as ethnic Poles) being eligible for German citizenship, although their rights are alleged to have been limited compared to those of other German citizens.